Ri-shi/Ri-shi.github.io/_posts/2024-09-13-the-cone-of-software.md

 > If we hold that efficiency is proportionate to complexity and maintainability is inversely proportionate to complexity, then efficiency is inversely proportional to maintainability.

 Remember that this works under the assumption that efficiency leads to complexity.
 Which I believe in, but you may not.
-Even so, however, the relationships above might prove useful for other things.
+Even so, however, the relationships above might prove useful for other things while this theory itself is not really that useful for much<sup>4</sup>.

 # Enter Pseudo-Geometry - Rishi's Ideal Cone of Software<sup>3</sup>